Colour of Love (Snap! song)

-"Colour of Love" is a song by German Eurodance group Snap!, released in December 1991 as the first single from their second studio album, The Madman's Return (1992).
-It features vocals by American singer-songwriter Thea Austin and rap by Turbo B, and received positive reviews from music critics, many of them naming it a standout of the album.
-Quite successful on the charts in Europe, the song became a top 10 hit in at least 11 countries, as well as on the Eurochart Hot 100, where it peaked at number eight.
+"Colour of Love" is a song by German Eurodance group Snap!, released in December 1991 by Arista and Logic Records as the first single from their second studio album, The Madman's Return (1992).
+It features vocals by American singer-songwriter Thea Austin and rap by Turbo B, which both co-wrote the lyrics with the producers.
+The song received positive reviews from music critics, many of them naming it a standout of the album.
+Quite successful on the charts in Europe, it became a top-10 hit in at least 11 countries, as well as on the Eurochart Hot 100, where it peaked at number eight in February 1992.
 The accompanying music video was filmed in Death Valley, California.

 Critical reception

-AllMusic named "Colour of Love" one of the "standout" tracks from The Madman's Return.
+AllMusic named "Colour of Love" a "standout" track from The Madman's Return.
 J.D.
-Considine from The Baltimore Sun felt it's the only track "that comes even close to the group's early vigor".
+Considine from The Baltimore Sun opined that it's the only track "that comes even close to the group's early vigor".
 Ken Capobianco from The Boston Globe complimented Thea Austin's "colorful" voice, describing the song as "a meek but graceful look at interracial love."
-Clark and DeVaney from Cashbox named it one of two "stand out" cuts from the album, remarking that the sounds that are offered on this album have a little more depth and variety compared to their last release.
+Clark and DeVaney from Cashbox also named it a "standout" cut from the album, remarking that the sounds that are offered on this album have a little more depth and variety compared to their last release.
+Dave Jennings from Melody Maker felt the tension between Turbo B's "gruff rumbling" and "abandoned, soulful female wailing" by Austin "is still highly effective."
+Another Melody Maker editor, Push, described it as "dreamy" and named it the "highlight" of the LP.

 Machgiel Bakker from Music & Media wrote that it "pairs a bass-heavy and soothing Massive-type of production to rapper Turbo's firm vocals.
 The soulful female vocals provided by Thea Austin makes the song an easy add-on for EHR formats."
-A reviewer from Melody Maker described it as "dreamy" and named it the "highlight" of the LP.
 Newcastle Evening Chronicle noted that a "slow menacing opening gives way to a mix of soul and Turbo B's rap".
 The newspaper also noted that the "macho" rap contrasts with the new singer's "catchy" soul vocal.
 Rozalla Miller reviewed the song for Smash Hits, commenting, "I like the beat a lot, very groovy.
 Snap are really good.
 I've liked lots of their records up until now, and this one sounds like one of the best."